A Large-Scale Characterization of How Readers Browse Wikipedia: Related work

 These studies are complemented by investigations of the motivations for visiting Wikipedia \cite{lemmerich_why_2019,singer_why_2017}, which describe a variety of factors such as current events, media coverage of a topic, personal curiosity, work or school assignments, or boredom.

 Closest in spirit to the present work, multiple approaches have been used to study human navigation on Wikipedia.
 The public clickstream~\cite{Wulczyn2015clickstream} contains transition counts for pairs of articles.
-Although the clickstream constitutes an aggregated and filtered version of the server logs, it has been used to study how different topics relay more traffic than others \cite{SearchNavigationWikipedia,Gildersleve2018Inspiration}, and how readers' navigation paths tend to start general and become incrementally more focused at every step \cite{SearchStrategies}.
+Although the clickstream constitutes an aggregated and filtered version of the server logs, it has been shown that it can serve as a useful approximation in many practical applications \cite{arora2022wikipedia}.
+It has been used to study how different topics relay more traffic than others \cite{SearchNavigationWikipedia,Gildersleve2018Inspiration}, and how readers' navigation paths tend to start general and become incrementally more focused at every step \cite{SearchStrategies}.

 Other approaches to understanding readers' navigation have identified different types of curiosity during Wikipedia exploration by relying on data shared by volunteers \cite{Lydon-Staley2021}, while yet others have characterized human navigation as manifested in digital traces obtained via Wikipedia navigation games such as Wikispeedia \cite{Wikispeedia}, where players start from a random article and are tasked to reach a target page in as few clicks as possible by following links only.
 These trajectories, denoted as \textit{targeted navigation} here, show how efficient people are at finding short paths \cite{HumanWayfinding,Helic,West_Leskovec_2012}.
-In contrast to natural navigation, targeted navigation posits an unambiguous definition of success (\ie, reaching the target article), which allows researchers to study how people drift away from the best path and when they abandon the search \cite{PredictingNavigationSuccess,LastClick}.
+In contrast to natural navigation, targeted navigation posits an unambiguous definition of success (\ie, reaching the target article), which allows researchers to study how users drift away from the best path and when they abandon their search \cite{PredictingNavigationSuccess,LastClick}.
+Targeted navigation behavior as observed in navigation games may, however, differ from natural navigation behavior, which limits the utility of such traces for studying the real-world usage of Wikipedia.